ORR is responsible for holding Network Rail to account against the conditions in its licence, which includes the requirement to produce the timetable.

 Latest findings

-- All operators submitted their proposed new timetables (“bidding”) to Network Rail in line with the contractual milestones in the Network Code for December 2024 and May 2025.
+- All operators submitted their proposed new timetables (“bids”) to Network Rail in line with the contractual milestones in the Network Code for May 2025.

-- Network Rail provided operators with the draft timetables for December 2024 and May 2025 in line with the contractual Network Code milestones.
+- Network Rail provided operators with the draft timetables for May 2025 and December 2025 in line with the contractual Network Code milestones.

-- A total of 1,572 Train Operator Variation Requests (TOVRs) were made in the 26 weeks before the December 2024 timetable came into operation, compared to 1,935 for June 2024.
+- A total of 696 Train Operator Variation Requests (TOVRs) were made in the 26 weeks before the May 2025 timetable came into operation, which is a significant decrease from the 1,572 made for December 2024.

 - We (and industry) expect freight operators to have a high number of TOVRS because of their business model which relies on identifying and bidding for unused capacity in the base timetable.
-Nonetheless, TOVRs introduce complexity in finalising the timetable.
+However, both the total number of TOVRs submitted to Network Rail for May 2025 as well as the type of operator submitting them has changed since December 2024.

-- Of the passenger operators, TransPennine Express and ScotRail continued to have the highest number of TOVRs for the December 2024 timetable change.
-These two operators also had more TOVRs than other passenger operators for the June, 2024 and December 2023 timetable changes.
+- Of the passenger operators, TransPennine Express and ScotRail continued to have the highest number of TOVRs for the May 2025 timetable change.
+These two operators also had more TOVRs than other passenger operators for the December and June 2024 timetable changes.

 - Passenger operators continue to make a most of their TOVRs in the last 12 weeks before the timetable change: